Jumaane Williams: 2022 gubernatorial campaign

+On September 28, 2021, Williams announced the formation of an exploratory committee to seek the Democratic nomination for governor in 2022.
+On November 16, 2021, Williams formally announced his bid for governor.
+Williams finished second in the June 2022 Democratic primary, losing to Governor Kathy Hochul by a wide margin.
+While Williams initially received the support of the Working Families Party, the party dropped him from the ballot and endorsed Hochul following the June primary.

 Activism

 On September 5, 2011, during the West Indian Day Parade in Brooklyn, Williams and Kirsten John Foy, director of community relations for then-New York City Public Advocate Bill de Blasio, were arrested and handcuffed for walking along a closed-off sidewalk, after having received permission to do so from other officers.

 Williams was a supporter of the Occupy Wall Street movement, and in September 2012 was assaulted by a member of the NYPD at an Occupy Wall Street event.

 Williams was also arrested in 2018 for protesting the detention of immigrant-rights activist Ravi Ragbir after Ragbir was detained during one of his regular check-ins with ICE.